CLOSER-Cohorts/training-development/foundation/Z - F archived content.md

 date: 19/08/2025
 ---

+**Who should create study level metadata?** <br>
+Regardless of whether you will deposit your (meta)data in a public repository or catalogue, all studies should capture study level metadata.
+Study level metadata is important for both discoverability (for others) and data management (for yourself).

+**What study and dataset metadata should you create?** <br>
+As we mentioned in the previous unit, while there is no universally agreed minimum metadata requirements, there are come core metadata elements to include for the study level.

+---

 Where might you find high level metadata?

 You will often see study level metadata on data repository and data catalogue pages.